 IF helps you live longer

-Me personally, I’ve been implementing IF in my own life for about half a year now.
+Me personally, I’ve been implementing IF in my own life since 2018.
 The two biggest benefits that I experienced actually weren’t directly connected to my health, but rather to convenience and budget:

 It’s very simple!
 Let’s say you decide that Monday-Friday you only eat between 12 and 8 PM, then that’s the only thing you have to think about.
 You don’t have to count calories (e.g. weight watchers).
 You don’t have to autisticly adhere to a certain composition of your macros (e.g. the ketogenic diet).